 Moot Court is an outstanding opportunity for students to experience the practice of Constitutional Law first hand.
 Patrick Henry College competes in the American Collegiate Moot Court Association (ACMA) under the tutelage of coaches Dr. Michael Farris and Dr. Frank Guliuzza.
-With nine championships in the past twelve years, the College’s moot court team is one of the most successful in the nation.
+With ten championships in the past thirteen years, the College’s moot court team is one of the most successful in the nation.

-Moot Court provides an opportunity for students to explore Constitutional issues under the leadership of Dr. Michael Farris, PHC Chancellor and coach of PHC’s national-championship moot court team.
-A traditional law school activity, now growing in the undergraduate arena, moot court prepares students for the rigors of arguing a case before the United States Supreme Court.
+Moot Court provides an opportunity for students to explore Constitutional issues under the leadership of Dr. Michael Farris, PHC Chancellor emeritus, and Dr. Frank Guliuzza, Dean of Academic Affairs.
+Both Dr. Farris and Dr. Guliuzza coach PHC’s national-championship moot court teams.
+Moot Court, a traditional law school activity now growing in the undergraduate arena, prepares students for the rigors of arguing a case before the United States Supreme Court.